cnshsliu/synctodo/README.md

 # synctodo

-This tool has been integraed into [Simple Markdown Preview, Outliner and Searcher](https://github.com/cnshsliu/smp.nvim) This repo will not be updated.
+This tool has been integrated into [Simple Markdown Preview, Outliner and Searcher](https://github.com/cnshsliu/smp.nvim) This repo will not be updated.